18F/18f.gsa.gov/_posts/2016-05-13-how-18f-handles-information-security-and-third-party-applications.md

 Inspector General’s efforts to help keep GSA efficient, effective, and accountable.

-*Editors note:* This post was updated on 2016-05-13 at 7pm Eastern Daylight Time.
+*Editors note:* This post was updated on 2016-05-13 at 5pm Pacific Daylight Time.